-Form I-131 for a Reentry Permit
+Form I-131: Applying for a Reentry Permit

 You will need to provide the following documents when applying for a reentry permit:

-• Copy of official photo I.D. (i.e., state issued driver’s license, permanent resident card, passport, etc.)
+• Copy of official photo I.D. (i.e., state-issued driver’s license, permanent resident card, passport, etc.)

 • Evidence proving your lawful permanent residency (i.e., copy of both sides of your Permanent Resident Card